emqx/blog/en/201911/emqx-rule-engine-series-bridging-messages-to-mqtt-broker.md

 We successfully created a rule that contains a processing action, and the expected result of the action is as follows:

 1. When the device reports a message to the `cmd/state/:id` topic, it will hit SQL when the value of `tachometer` in the message exceeds 8000, and the number of **hits** in the rule list is increased by 1;
-2. The EMQ X subscriber will receive a piece of data with the same value as the current message.
+2. The EMQX subscriber will receive a piece of data with the same value as the current message.

 #### Test with the Websocket tool in Dashboard

-Switch to the **Tools** --> **Websocket** page, use any information client to connect to EMQ X. After the connection is successful, the **message**  card sends the following information:
+Switch to the **Tools** --> **Websocket** page, use any information client to connect to EMQX.
+After the connection is successful, the **message**  card sends the following information:

 - Topic: cmd/state/NXP-058659730253-963945118132721-22
 - Message body: